kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 The default `targetPipelinesQueueLength` is `1`, so there will be one agent for each job.

-> The Azure Pipelines scaler supports scaling to zero but you need at least one agent registered in the agent pool in order for new jobs to be scheduled on the pool.
+> ⚠ The Azure Pipelines scaler supports scaling to zero but you need at least one agent registered in the agent pool in order for new jobs to be scheduled on the pool.

 ### Running Azure Pipelines jobs

-After deploying the agent and the KEDA ScaledObject.
-It is time to see the autoscaling in action.
+After deploying the agent and the KEDA `ScaledObject` it is time to see the autoscaling in action.

 First, check the current pods running in the deployment:
 ```sh